 How it works: People log on and find “gigs” or tasks.
 These tasks can be almost anything, but some of the typical ones are price checks, app testing, data verification, taking photos, mystery shopping, and surveys.
 They apply for these tasks to the client seeking the work and, if selected, submit the work.
 They receive feedback from their clients.
 Positive feedback allows them to access higher paying gigs.

 How it pays: Pays cash into a PayPal account.
-Tasks typically pay $3-5; however, for experienced Gigwalkers there are some tasks that pay up to $100.
+Tasks typically pay $3 to $5; however, for experienced Gigwalkers there are some tasks that pay up to $100.
 Payment for tasks is made within 7 days.
 Gigwalkers must pay PayPal’s transaction fees, but can choose a higher minimum payout to minimize their frequency.

 Type of program: Surveys

 Technical requirements: iPhone, and Android platforms

 Locations: United States, though there may be some international surveys available from time to time

 How it works: Download the free app; fill out the profile with information such as such as your name, address, gender, birthday, and employment status.
 You will then be contacted by email, push notifications, or phone to participate in surveys that match your profile.